Invader Zim: Critical reception

-Mary Grace Garis from Bustle praised Invader Zim for how it does not sugarcoat reality, saying, "You can't deny that [Invader Zim] really put in some heavy, soul crushing messages between "The Doom Song" and all those rubber piggies.
-And I'd say that a la The Powerpuff Girls, they did a really good job of hiding adult lessons in a children's cartoon, but well...
+Mary Grace Garis from Bustle praised Invader Zim for how it does not sugarcoat reality, saying, "You can't deny that [Invader Zim] really put in some heavy, soul-crushing messages between 'The Doom Song' and all those rubber piggies.
+And I'd say that à la The Powerpuff Girls, they did a really good job of hiding adult lessons in a children's cartoon, but well...
 I'm pretty sure they were a bit more blatant in delivering the news that we were all doomed."
-Kayla Cobb, of Decider said, "If you prefer your humor to be equal parts dark and random, then it's time to re-watch this short-lived Nicktoon.
+Kayla Cobb of Decider said, "If you prefer your humor to be equal parts dark and random, then it's time to re-watch this short-lived Nicktoon.
 [Invader Zim] can best be characterized by its sarcasm, cruelty, and violence.
-This is a show that creates a disturbing giant monster baby fusion in one episode and labels the ultimate face of horror as a room with a moose the next.
+This is a show that creates a disturbing giant-monster-baby fusion in one episode and labels the ultimate face of horror as a room with a moose the next.
 So yeah.
 It's kind of all over the place, which is why we love it."
-Lana Berkowitz, from The Houston Chronicle praised Invader Zims art-style and color palette saying, "The series has an appropriately gloomy look of impending doom colored with dark reds and black, and a dash of alien green.
+Lana Berkowitz from the Houston Chronicle praised Invader Zims art-style and color palette saying, "The series has an appropriately gloomy look of impending doom colored with dark reds and black, and a dash of alien green.
 The animation's angular look and the characters' big, expressive eyes give Invader Zim a distinctive look."

-Varietys Steven Oxman, wrote, "[Invader Zim] captures a nice blend of the innocent and the satirical".
-Further stating that, "The artwork [in the show] isn't especially original but still manages to create a nicely off-center vision of Earth and its inhabitants.
-Vasquez and co-writer Rob Hummel throw in some clever quips at life on this planet, taking aim particularly at the doomsaying schoolteacher, Ms. Bitters [and] Kevin Manthei's music provides strong accompaniment to the escapades."
+Varietys Steven Oxman wrote, "[Invader Zim] captures a nice blend of the innocent and the satirical", further stating that "the artwork [in the show] isn't especially original but still manages to create a nicely off-center vision of Earth and its inhabitants.
+Vasquez and co-writer Rob Hummel throw in some clever quips at life on this planet, taking aim particularly at the doomsaying schoolteacher, Ms. Bitters, [and] Kevin Manthei's music provides strong accompaniment to the escapades."
 Sean Fitz-Gerald from Thrillist wrote: "Though Invader Zim came from Jhonen Vasquez, the same beautifully twisted mind behind Johnny the Homicidal Maniac, the [show] manages to hold off on graphic violence and obscenities without losing all its bite.
 The spastic [Zim], along with the world around him, capitalizes on cheeky, masochistic, and random humor in ways viewers of all ages can appreciate."
-Joe Matar writing for Den of Geek wrote: "Invader Zim is a brilliant piece of unsettling, grotesque horror, with a heart of goofiness, which is a big part of its appeal. [...]
+Joe Matar, writing for Den of Geek, wrote: "Invader Zim is a brilliant piece of unsettling, grotesque horror, with a heart of goofiness, which is a big part of its appeal. [...]
 The incorporation of cel-shaded CGI and lots of sharp geometric shapes actually enhanced the look [of the show] rather than came off as a cheap shortcut."
 Andy Patrizio of IGN praised the colors and the CGI imagery in Invader Zim, but criticized how Zim is "always shrieking and yelling at the top of his lungs" and the inconsistencies between episodes, but added "When the show hits, it hits big."